mmondics/openshift-intro/README.md

 22. **Log in with your OpenShift credentials and click the Display Token hyperlink**.

+NOTE for those in the WSC hands-on lab session, you must complete the following steps from within the WSC linux guest.
+Refer to the [access.md](access.md#connecting-to-openshift-via-the-cli) page.
+If you try to connect directly from the RHEL virtual machine terminal, the command will time out.

 23. **Copy the line that begins with `oc login`, paste it into a terminal session, and execute the command**.

     Sample output: